LeNPaul/hungry-minds/_posts/2021-02-25-work-smarter-with-speed-reading-a-teach-yourself-guide-by-tina-konstant.md

 ##### Concentration

+Increased concentration increases reading speed.
 Take frequent breaks when reading to ensure peak concentration.

 ##### Memory

+Reading is a waste of time unless you remember what you read - utilize memory techniques to optimize your reading.
+Considering creating mind maps of what you read.

 ##### Eye Strain

+Strained eyes reduces reading speed - reduce eye strain to increase reading speed.

 ##### Distractions

+Reading while distracted decreases your reading speed.
+Reduce distractions such as stress and external noise to increase reading speed.

 #### Strategies for Reading

+Different materials require different strategies for reading.